Young woman EPS representative

 • All the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Especially tell your healthcare provider if you take medicines to reduce blood clots from forming (antithrombotic medicines, including aspirin)

-Please read the full Prescribing Information including Boxed WARNING, and Medication Guide for LEQEMBI.
+Please see Medication Guide with Instructions for Use and full Prescribing Information, including Boxed WARNING, for LEQEMBI.